 Core brands may add unit identifiers in the form of type, but this must be done in a manner consistent with the rules for units that apply to our logo.

-Examples: colleges, academic departments, Admissions, University Communications, DELTA
+Examples: colleges, academic departments, Admissions, University Communications, Online and Distance Education

-As reflected in the university’s brand platform, a unique part of NC State’s brand is its collection of strong partnerships with industry, government and community organizations.
+As reflected in the university’s brand platform, a unique part of NC State’s brand is its collection of strong partnerships with industry, government and community organizations as well as other educational institutions.
 To embrace and enhance these partnerships, the university has created the category of extended brands.

 Often multidisciplinary in nature, units that have extended brands tend to unite university faculty and staff with outside expertise to serve the public good.

-Examples: Cooperative Extension Service, Center for Human Health and the Environment, Nonwovens Institute
+Examples: NC State Extension, Center for Human Health and the Environment, Nonwovens Institute

 Examples: athletics, Alumni Association, Howling Cow